 These Standard Operating Procedures for control of sea lampreys in the Great Lakes are adopted and will be implemented by all U.S. Fish and Wildlife Service and Fisheries and Oceans Canada Sea Lamprey Management personnel.
 The procedures include measures to assure conformance with all specifications and requirements for use.

 This page serves to update the previous ADOPTION OF PROCEDURES

-Date

-Jessica Barber

-Field Supervisor U.S. Fish and Wildlife Service
+Jessica Barber Field Supervisor U.S. Fish and Wildlife Service

-o.s.
-I ish and whathe service

-Date

-Tonia Van Kempen

-Program Manager (acting)

-Fisheries and Oceans Canada
+Tonia Van Kempen Program Manager Fisheries and Oceans Canada